twada/power-assert-runtime/README.md

 If truthy, modify `originalAssert` destructively.

-If `false`, espower mimics originalAssert as new object/function, so `originalAssert` will not be changed.
+If `false`, empower mimics originalAssert as new object/function, so `originalAssert` will not be changed.
 If `true`, `originalAssert` will be manipulated directly and returned `enhancedAssert` will be the same instance of `originalAssert`.

 #### options.modifyMessageOnRethrow